digilogistist/NEStonia/readme.txt

 10. NEStonia Builder’s Log.

-    For hobbyists who assemble their own NEStonia boards from scratch — whether for fun, learning, or personal use — we offer the Builder’s Log: a community-powered directory for enthusiasts who successfully constructed a working NEStonia.
+    For hobbyists who assemble their own NEStonia boards from scratch — whether for fun, learning, or personal use — we offer the Builder’s Log: a community-powered directory for enthusiasts who successfully construct a working NEStonia.

     🌟 What It Is: